 When the twins turned seventeen they were taken in.
 Dormwell went into the white tent.
 Veritee went into the blue one.
 In their village seventeen was the first special age.
 It was when the children were sent to walk the long hill and find out about their lives.
 In the blue tent Veritee gave up her childhood in front of the other mothers.
 They cut her hair and told her about healing and living.
-They told her about conception but looked sorry because Veritee hadn’t had her menarche.
+They told her about sex and childbirth.
+Veritee played with her hair and told the mothers she had not yet had her menarche.
 They said these things would come of their own accord.
 They said be kind to yourself because they knew how strict the girl was on her body.
 The mothers made the signs and told her secrets which only the women were allowed to know.
 And mother and father were so proud.

 Dormwell went into the white tent and the fathers said cheer up and gave him liquor.
 They became serious when they talked about loving and farming.
 In the village they tended olives and Dormwell’s hair was cut and washed in oil.
 He promised to climb the long hill with his sister and then promised to fulfil the life he’d find up there.
 They told him half of the secrets and urged him to return one day and marry a woman who knew the rest.

 The blue tent opened up and the mothers emerged.
 They stood and waited for the fathers.
-The crowd murmured and lit smoking fires to draw them out into the open.
+The crowd murmured and burnt hazelwood.
 The white tent parted and just as it was at their birth the twins emerged, Veritee first and Dormwell a second after.
 Everyone began to cheer.
 The girl smiled and blinked in the sunlight.
 She was slender and darker than her brother.
 Both children still bore the traces of their ancestry, which was Mohawk and a little savage.
 They moved towards their waiting parents.

 The gathered crowd pressed in closer to hear mother and father say their words.